 Fast forward 6 years, I had turned 20 years old, and I observed that most of my white hair had disappeared.
 I only had less than 5 or so white hair strands.
 I had never colored or plucked my white hair.
 This was something I never expected and I was totally amazed.
 I always thought that my graying of hair would just get worse over time.

 To be honest, I really don’t know what had happened.
 Maybe there were changes at the hormonal level.
 The only major thing that changed in my lifestyle was that I started going to the gym and started to exercise regularly.
 I was into strength training and I also was paying attention to my health and diet.
 This may have been the reason most of my hair turned black again, or not.
-And maybe, this would only be possible for premature graying like in my case, and not in the case of graying of hair in old age.
+Stress is definitely not a factor since my stress levels have generally increased with age.
+And perhaps, this would only be possible for premature graying like in my case, and not in the case of graying of hair due to old age.

 The whole point is, my white hair turned black again, and yours can too.
-The point is, that it is certainly possible.
+My experience points out that it is certainly possible.
 So don’t believe people who tell you that white hair can’t turn black again.
 At the time of this writing, I still have 2 or 3 white hairs, but most are gone – and I hope they don’t come back anytime soon.